an0n4ce/CTF-Write-Ups/SHELL-CTF-21/Fun-With-Token/README.md

 ![](img/8.png)

 That message saying somthing interesting about headers.
-Before that we need to do somthing on our token, We need add SIGNATURE key.
-And the payload `admin` value is `false`, change that into `true` with `rot13` encoded string `gehr`. let's create the token.
+Before that we need to do something on our token, We need add SIGNATURE key.
+And the payload `admin` value is `false`, change that into `true` with `rot13` encoded string `gehr`. let's recreate the token.

 ![](img/12.png)